cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

 * package.json : holds your app information and dependencies
 * server.js : the application starter

-Note that Americano makes mandatory the "server" structure but let you do whatever you want with the client/public folders.
+Note that Americano makes the "server" structure mandatory but let you do whatever you want with the client/public folders.

 You might recognize familiar concepts: Model, Controller and somehow the View.
-It is important you understand that even if Americano doesn't actually put shiny MVC into Express, it brings spearation of concerns to application which is what really matters.
+It is important you understand that even if Americano doesn't actually put shiny MVC into Express, it brings spearation of concerns to application, which is what really matters.

-Start by creating the architecture then we'll move on the models creation.
+Start by creating the architecture, then we'll move on the models' creation.

 ## Define the models
 The models folder allow you put the doctype definition in separate files.
 Let's take the code we previously had in server.js and move it to `server/models/bookmark.js`: